HackSocNotts/wit-deprecated/README.md

 - In the project root directory, run `npm install`
 - Running `grunt` will build the site
 - Running `grunt watch` will detect any changes locally and rebuild the site
+- To test the site locally, run `grunt serve`.
+This will build the site, serve it at `http://localhost:9000/index.html` and run a `grunt watch` alongside
+    - Alternatively, you can specify the port to ie, 3000 by running `env SERVER_PORT=3000 grunt serve`
+- Build the site first by running `grunt` then run `grunt watch` or `grunt serve`

 ## Deploying changes